We look at some of the most expensive guitars available and discuss why these high-end guitars are totally worth it

 The non-chambered solid mahogany back ensures your guitar resonates beautifully whilst the maple top ensures you have that snap and articulation for those solos and big riffs.

-The inclusion of vintage-voiced BurstBucker pickups gives you the closest approximations of this classic tone, offering a vintage sound that is instantly recognisable and unmistakeably a Les Paul.
+The inclusion of vintage-voiced BurstBucker pickups gives you the closest approximations of this classic tone, offering a vintage sound that is instantly recognisable and unmistakably a Les Paul.

 This harks back to the way Gibson used to produce guitars and reaffirms the brand as one of the best guitar manufacturers around.